-Cleanaway will establish a Community Benefits Fund to support community initiatives across Wollert and the northern suburbs of Melbourne as part of the proposal.
-Importantly, the fund will be administered to the community, by the community.
+Cleanaway will establish a Community Benefits Fund to support community initiatives across Wollert and the northern suburbs of Melbourne as part of the Proposal.
+Importantly, the fund will be administered by the community, for the community.

-For this reason, a dedicated Community Reference Group will be convened to report on community priorities and identify suitable project opportunities for discussion with the MERC.
+For this reason, a dedicated Stakeholder Reference Group will be convened to report on community priorities and identify suitable project opportunities for discussion with the MERC.